 How can I avoid paying a credit card’s annual fee?

-- Choose a credit card with no annual fee for life.
-A wide variety of credit cards have no annual fees for the life of the card, giving you a way to avoid this cost on an ongoing basis.
+- Get a credit card with no annual fee for life.
+A selection of credit cards offer no annual fee for life, giving you a way to avoid this cost on an ongoing basis.